process-engine/procese_engine_runtime/README.md

 ### Global routes

-The ProcessEngine exposes a number of global http routes, which you can use to get general information about the application.
+The ProcessEngine exposes a number of global HTTP routes, which you can use to get general information about the application.

 These routes include: